 If you take the airport bus into Funchal, ask for a timetable (on board or at the tourist information centre) so you can work out whether or not you should buy a return ticket (5 euros 1 way, 8 euros return).

 Alternatively, you can book a shared airport transfer in advance.

-There’s plenty to in Madeira beyond Funchal so make sure you have time for some Madeira day trips – see this post for ideas and information
+There’s plenty to do in Madeira beyond Funchal old town so make sure you have time for some Madeira day trips – see this post for ideas and information

 Before leaving the airport, pop into the tourist information office to pick up a map of Madeira and Funchal as well as the leaflet with bus stop information.